SeppiaBrilla/University-notes/Statistical and Mathematical Methods for Artificial Intelligence/Errors/Inherent error.md

-The error due to the finite rapresentation fo the data of a problem
+The error due to the finite representation of the data of a problem